faisalMS/React-Calculator/README.md

 ## Deliverable

 1. Style the calculator however you want.
 Feel free to use any colors, layout, and animations that you would like.
 Be as creative as you want.
-2. Define all PropTypes for all the components.
+2. Define all PropTypes for `Number`, `Operator`, and `Screen` components.
+If you add more components make sure to define the PropTypes.
 3. Deploy your application using any method you want (repo is setup for Github actions).
 Add the url: URL_TO_PROJECT

 ### Deployment Instructions (Github actions)